THEWHITEBOY503/ConnMudaeClone/README.md

 - `!cardview <Optional card ID>`
 View details about a specific card, if specified, otherwise display the server deck.
+**Note: As requested, the cardview command is now admin only, unless a card ID is specified.**

 - `!addcard "<Name>" "<Link>" "<Color [0xFFFFFF Format]>" <Rarity>` Add a card to the deck.
 You'll need to specify a name for your card, an image link, a color for your card (in 0xFFFFFF HTML color format), and a rarity level 0-16, with 16 being the most rare, 1 being the most, and 0 being manual assignment only. **[ADMIN]**